 How to create Sub-tasks?

-- Sub-tasks are not shown in the email notifications at this time, so your team must be logged into Sapling to see the sub-tasks.
+- Sub-tasks are not shown in email notifications at this time, so your team must be logged into Sapling to see relevant Sub-tasks

 - Tasks and Sub-tasks can be completed by either the employee, their Manager (if using Sapling default Permission Structure), or Admins/Super Admins